 P-1 visas permit internationally recognized foreign athletes, artists and entertainers to come to the U.S. to work at a specific (1) event, (2) competition or (3) performance.
 P-1 visas are non-immigrant work visas, and the employer must be a U.S. company or an international company acting through a U.S. agent.

 Below our Las Vegas "P-1 Visa" attorneys answer frequently-asked-questions about entertainment visas in Nevada.
-Click on a topic to go directly that section.

 - 1. Can I get a P-1 visa in Las Vegas, NV?